-Put thought into the type of job you want to fill.
-Consider the skills you want to put to use and the types of companies where you’d like to work.
+First, put thought into the type of job you want to fill.
+And, consider the skills you want to put to use and the types of companies where you’d like to work.
 Once you’ve pinpointed your goal, look at your network.
 Who do you know?
 Who might they know?
 Send out an email stating the type of position you’re after, including examples of where you’d like to work.
 Put the finishing touch on your email by asking friends for referrals.
 If someone can refer you to a contact they have on LinkedIn, all the better.
 If not, feel free to reach out to hiring managers at those companies.
-It isn’t too pushy to introduce yourself and your skills.
+In conclusion, it isn’t too pushy to introduce yourself and your skills.

 2. Keep Abreast of Industry Developments